zeryx/zeryx.github.io/_posts/2015-09-07-forecasting-earthquakes.markdown

 date:   2015-09-07 19:25:51
 categories: data_science
 ---
-Forecasting stuff can be really, *really* hard.
+Prediction can be really, *really* hard.

-[Chaos theory][ChaosTheory] has destroyed more forecasting models than any government conspiracy or act of corporate espionage.
-Trying to predict what happens next in natural systems is highly dependent on initial conditions and changes to state (if any), requiring powerful computers to get even close approximations.
+[Chaos theory][ChaosTheory] has destroyed more prediction models than any government conspiracy or act of corporate espionage.
+Trying to predict what will happen within a given time-frame for natural systems is highly dependent on initial conditions and changes to state (if any), requiring powerful computers to get even close approximations.

-Because we'll never *truly* have the [initial state of anything,][hsp] accurate molecular dynamics & and prediction are still off the table.
-But for larger scale phenomena like the weather or **Earthquakes**, we've been able to make reasonable predictive models that have created huge socioeconomic benefit for those who rely on such systems, like farmers who can now grow more crops, or those living in at-risk areas where accurate early warning systems can literally be the difference between life and death.
+Because we'll never *truly* have the [initial state of anything,][hsp] perfectly accurate predictive systems are currently impossible.
+But for larger scale phenomena like the weather or **Earthquakes**, we've gotten really good at creating accurate, reliable forecasts.
+The major difference between a forecast and a prediction is a prediction states that a particular event will happen at time X assuming Y conditions are met, whereas a forecast just gives a probability of such an event taking place.
+Forecasting is much easier than prediction, as you can use simple statistical analysis of glacial temperature trends to get a pretty good estimate of what the weather will be like, however the economic value is much less than an accurate prediction.
+Weather and near term earthquake forecasting has created huge socioeconomic benefit to people in areas that are most effected by adverse phenomena, but thre is still much left to do.

-I've thrown my hat into the fray of earthquake prediction, and over the next week or so I'll be discussing different topics that are important when trying to tackle such a challenging problem.
+I've thrown my hat into the fray of near term earthquake prediction & forecasting, and over the next week or so I'll be discussing different topics that are important when trying to tackle such a challenging problem.

 ## Table of Contents ##
 1. [how to track earthquakes](#howToTrackQuakes)